lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 #### _Linear Methods in Band Theory_

-Nearly all modern electronic structure methods make use of the _linear_ approximation pioneered by O.K.
+Nearly all modern electronic structure methods make use of the [linear method](http://dx.doi.org/10.1103/PhysRevB.12.3060) pioneered by O.K.
 Andersen.
-Partial waves are replaced by a wave at some "linearization energy" and its energy derivative.
+Partial waves are approximated by expanding them in a Taylor series to first order about some "linearization energy."
 This is explained in detail in Richard Martin's book, _Electronic Structure_.

 <div onclick="elm = document.getElementById('linear'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
 here for a description of the linear approximation.</div>